How to Set Boundaries With an Anxious Attachment Style (Without Feeling Guilty)

 • Diminish how you feel so you don't "rock the boat"

-Let me be clear: These responses makes sense based on previous experiences that folks like us have been through—trauma such as abandonment and abuse, invalidation and inconsistency.
+These responses make sense based on what folks like us have been through—trauma such as abandonment and abuse, invalidation and inconsistency.
 But they also lead to people-pleasing, emotional burnout, and self-abandonment.

 Boundaries don't shut people out—they bring them in.
 Boundaries are meant to increase connection, not diminish it; they support the safe expression of love, not the restriction of it.
 Boundaries lay out the lanes of this expression.